 Smart drugs - or nootropics - are a class of natural substances designed to enhance the brain health in healthy adults.
 Nootropics are increasingly being used by people looking for a safe way to boost their brain power, enhance their productivity, and upgrade their memory, attention span and concentration.

-LYMA contains Cognizin®: the world’s leading nootropic.
+LYMA contains Cognizin®: the world’s top quality nootropic.
 To sustain your focus and concentration, your brain requires an adequate ongoing supply of energy and healthy communication between neurons.
 Cognizin® is a patented and extremely powerful form of citicoline, a brain-health boosting smart drug that works to improve brain oxygen levels and neural communication.
 Not only does Cognizin® support healthy brain metabolism, but it also protects your neural structures against free radical damage and provides phospholipids essential to healthy brain function.
 It is estimated that 90% of adults don’t consume sufficient citicoline, making supplementation essential.

 Cognizin® has been extensively trialled and peer-reviewed studies have confirmed that daily supplementation with the nootropic can result in significantly improved concentration, as well as heightened memory, improved mood, increased attention span, and decreased reaction speed in healthy adults when taken every day.
 Cognizin® is formulated at a clinically-backed dose of 250mg in LYMA.

 Being unable to concentrate can seriously hold you back from fulfilling your potential and getting the most from life.
 If an inability to concentrate is impacting your daily life, it’s time to take action.
 Making some small, manageable changes to your routine and lifestyle can help.
-Supplementing with LYMA, prioritising sleep, eating a balanced diet rich in whole grains, fruits and vegetables, and taking measures to combat anxiety are all great places to start.
+Supplementing with LYMA, prioritising sleep, eating a balanced diet rich rich in whole grains, fruits and vegetables, and taking measures to combat anxiety are all great places to start.